flock-community/zod-endpoints/README.md

-# Zod-router
+# Zod-endpoints
-Zod-router is a contract first strictly typed router.
-By defining the router as a zod schema, all the requests and responses can be checked and parsed at runtime.
-Moreover, the TypeScript compiler can check the in- and output types of the routes.
+Zod endpoints is a contract first strictly typed endpoints.
+By defining the endpoints as a zod schema, all the requests and responses can be checked and parsed at runtime.
+Moreover, the TypeScript compiler can check the in- and output types of the endpoints.

 In this way the problem space is much smaller to begin with.
-By using zod-router you can rely on the types during development and on validation at runtime.
+By using zod-endpoints you can rely on the types during development and on validation at runtime.
 This yields reqests and responses you can trust.
 The focus can shift more to defining business logic instead of input validation and error handling.

 The schema can be used as a contract between consumer and producer.
 Drivers can be generated from the contract which ensures proper communication between a client and server.

 ## Simplified model

-Zod-router is based on a type representation of a http schema.
+Zod-endpoints is based on a type representation of a http schema.
 Below a simplyfied version of the model.
 The full model can be found here [model](src/model.ts).
 The model is a union of requests which contains a union of response objects.
 Both request and response contain a union of body types.

 ````ts
 type Body = {